nic-dgl104-winter-2022/class-textbook/ch2/FP&PP/README.md

  ### reduce()

  <p align='center'><img src = 'https://cdn.discordapp.com/attachments/910117718924099594/948954099339116564/unknown.png' width = "400"></p>
+ <p align = "center"> Image from <a href="https://www.educative.io/edpresso/how-to-use-the-reduce-method-in-python">Educative.io</a></p>

-  The simplist way of thinking of functional method reduce(), adds the sum of all values in an array, but that isn't quite right.
-What the reducer does is takes two arguements, which can be an object, array, or function, and returns only a single value.
-The termninology of these arguments are known as the reducer and accumulator; the latter of which is thhe value we end with, and the reducer the action we will perform on the two arguments.
+  The simplest way of thinking of functional method reduce(), adds the sum of all values in an array, but that isn't quite right.
+What the reducer does is takes two arguments, which can be an object, array, or function, and returns only a single value.
+The terminology of these arguments are known as the reducer and accumulator; the latter of which is the value we end with, and the reducer the action we will perform on the two arguments.
 Let's take a look at what some reducer examples can perform:

   This use of reduce() simply adds and then returns the sum of all the values in the array.
   ```javascript